xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+<h3><a name="MT4168"/>MT4168: Cannot register the type '{managed_name}' because its Objective-C name '{exported_name}' is an Objective-C keyword.
+Please use a different name.</h3>

+The Objective-C name for the type in question is not a valid Objective-C identifier.

+Please use a valid Objective-C identifier.

 # MT5xxx: GCC and toolchain error messages

 ### MT51xx: Compilation